French Open House: Thursday, April 28 (2022), 7PM Pre-Registration Info on Courses, Major, & Certificate!

 - Complete and submit the French Program’s online French Major & Certificate Declaration Form.
 If you cannot get to the form with the link, copy and paste this URL into your browser: https://forms.gle/r9RipsGnTmHk4X2B9

-- Email one of the French Advisors (Professors Martin & Tresfels in 2020-21) and make an appointment to discuss the courses in your French Major & Certificate Declaration Form.
-In August 2020, you should meet with a French Advisor between August 3-13, so you can choose the appropriate courses during Pre-Registration, August 10-17.
+- Email one of the French Advisors (Professors Martin, Pieprzak, or Saint-Just in 2021-2022) and make an appointment to discuss the courses in your French Major & Certificate Declaration Form.

-- Once your French Advisor approves the study plan on your French Major & Certificate Declaration Form, you should then complete and submit the Registrar’s (different but similar) Major or Certificate (Concentration) Declaration Form.
-You have now officially declared the French Major or Certificate!
+- Once your French Advisor approves the study plan on your French Major & Certificate Declaration Form, you should then complete and submit the Registrar’s Major or Certificate (Concentration) Declaration Form.
+You have now officially declared the French Major or Certificate.